LeonLipu/SeleniumFramework/README.md

 # SeleniumFramework

-This is boliler plate to set up test automation framework .
+This is boliler plate framework to set up test automation framework .

 In this framework ,no selenium code  get implimented.